heron-solver/heron/doc/README.md

 ### Runtime

-Run generation may take some time depending on size and defined settings.
+Trace generation may take some time depending on size and defined settings.
 To output the run diagram incrementally, you can set the argument `--runtime-print`.
 For instance

 ```bash
 ./heron  --use examples/reference-gallery/ConcurrentComputations.tesl --runtime-print